mriddell95/ISTE-422_group-project/mileston5README.md

     * We then used this property in the gui class to stop loading calling methods additional methods if it is not a edg or sav file
         * This was done because the program would become in a glitched state if a edge file was loaded then you tried to load bad file
 * We removed a bunch of unused variables and import statments from each file
+    * * It is not wise to keep unused variables and import statements for performance
 * We removed a uneeded method call in the EdgeConvertGui class
+    * It is not wise to keep unwanted method calls for performance
 * We fixed a bunch of infered generics in each file making them the appropriate types
     * This was done because those are considered unsafe operations
 * Removed variables from the MYSQL ddl class that were duplicated in the abstract class